CastawayEGR/ocpnv/README.md

 ## Overview

-`ocpnv` pronounced OCP-N-V (OCP Envy) is a very basic program to convert a downloaded zip file from access.redhat.com into MachineConfig yaml for OpenShift to enable RHEL & UBI base images access to additional repos.
+`ocpnv` pronounced OCP-N-V (OCP Envy) is a very basic program to convert a downloaded zip file from access.redhat.com into MachineConfig yaml for OpenShift to enable RHCOS access to additional repos.

 ## Installation